miayam/learn-css/001 Box Model/README.md

   * * * * * *

 ```

+Intinsic sizing is when you let the browser decide the right sizing for you based on your
+content.
+The element will contract or expand as the content's size changed.
+It will not
+overflow.

 All boxes consist of content box, padding box, border box, and margin box.
 Those 4 types of boxes make up
 an element on the page.